graeme-winter/dials_tutorials/se-thaumatin/processing_in_detail.md

 ## DIALS version

-This tutorial assumes you are using [DIALS version 3.5](https://dials.github.io/installation.html) and that you have this set up (i.e. you've sourced the setup file).
+This tutorial assumes you are using [DIALS version 3.7](https://dials.github.io/installation.html) and that you have this set up (i.e. you've sourced the setup file, or module loaded `ccp4-workshop`).

 If you type `dials.version` you should see something like:

 ```
-DIALS 3.5.0-g82bac9855-release
+DIALS 3.7.1-gfb34cbf01-release
-Python 3.8.10
+Python 3.9.7
-Installed in: /Applications/dials-v3-5-0/modules/dials
+Installed in: /dls_sw/apps/dials/dials-v3-7-1/modules/dials
 ```

-If you are running on the APS virtual machines, `module load dials-3.5.0` will get you set up and there is no need to download the data.
 If you are running at home on Linux or macOS then you should be able to reproduce the results in here.
 If you are on Windows, try installing the Linux version in a WSL terminal using e.g. Ubuntu.